ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 Lastly, enter the `WRKLICINF` command and F11 to display the usage information to verify that the `cloud-init` injected the license keys correctly.
 After you verify your network and license key configuration, you can initial program load (IPL) the LPAR.

-If License Keys for the operating system or any IBM i Licensed Program Products (LPP) have not been applied, follow instructions in the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: new_window}{: external} document.
+If License Keys for the operating system or any IBM i Licensed Program Products (LPP) have not been applied, follow instructions in the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} document.

 ## Changing the System Service Tools (SST) and Dedicated Service Tools (DST) passwords
 {: #sst-dst}

 By default, the SST and DST passwords are expired.
 Complete the following tasks to get into SST, change your passwords, and configure the newly attached disk.
 Configuring a newly attached disk is required and must be done if other disks are attached.

-For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: new_window}{: external}.
+For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: external}.
 {: note}

 To change the System Service Tools (SST) and Dedicated Service Tools (DST) passwords complete the following steps: